ThatNerdyPikachu/metaproxy/README.md

 1. Download the [latest version of metaproxy](https://github.com/ThatNerdyPikachu/metaproxy/releases/latest) for your OS/arch, and unzip it somewhere.

 2. Grab your Plex servers ``*.<hash>.plex.direct`` certificate
     - That's inside the main app data directory on Windows & Linux ([see this Plex support article for more information](https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/))
     - On macOS, it's in the regular library caches (``~/Library/Caches/PlexMediaServer/certificate.p12``)
     - Thanks to Plex for providing me with this information!

 3. Decrypt your certificate
-- The key to this is equal to the SHA512 **hash** of the string ``plex<MACHINE ID>``
-    - Where ``<MACHINE ID>`` is equal to the value of ``ProcessedMachineIdentifier`` from your servers advanced settings, [see this Plex support article for more information](https://support.plex.tv/articles/201105343-advanced-hidden-server-settings/)
+    - The key to this is equal to the SHA512 **hash** of the string ``plex<MACHINE ID>``, where ``<MACHINE ID>`` is equal to the value of ``ProcessedMachineIdentifier`` from your servers advanced settings, [see this Plex support article for more information](https://support.plex.tv/articles/201105343-advanced-hidden-server-settings/)
         - So, if my machine ID was ``deadbeef``, the string to hash would be ``plexdeadbeef``.
     - The key is lowercase, as is the string to hash.
 Example commands to decrypt the certificate:
 ```
 openssl pkcs12 -in certificate.p12 -out plex.cert -clcerts -nokeys -passin "pass:<that hash>"